-- a. interest rate derivatives denominated in euro and Polish zloty; and - b. short-term interest rate derivatives denominated in euro, hold at least one active account at an EU authorised CCP9 (the Account), and clear at least a "representative number of trades" in this account (the Active Account Obligation).
+- a. interest rate derivatives denominated in euro and Polish zloty; and - b. short-term interest rate derivatives denominated in euro, - (together the Relevant Derivatives)8 hold at least one active account at an EU authorised CCP9 (the Account), and clear at least a "representative number of trades" in this account (the Active Account Obligation).